tundish/blathnaid/blathnaid/tale/chapters.rst

 Tinkers
 -------

-He guessed this would be tinkers, who move about wherever there is work.
+He guessed they might be tinkers, who move about wherever there is work.
 When he was younger they had sometimes passed by, and his Mother had brought out the old tin bath for them to mend.

 The camp